shanehoban/VueBlog/README.md

-# VueBlog
+# VueBlog via Contentful

 This is a VueJS Blog Frontend, that utilizes Contentful for the blog post content.
 Feel free to use it as you wish, and simply update your Contentful API endpoint (it's read only in this anyhow).

+## Demo

-There should be a live version of this available at [https://www.shanehoban.com/vueblog](https://www.shanehoban.com/vueblog)
+There should be a live version of this available at [shanehoban.com/vueblog](https://www.shanehoban.com/vueblog).

+## Changelog

+A changelog post has been created on the blog and should be available [here](https://www.shanehoban.com/vueblog/#/post/683qaLiSk5tHDKKNeudzRf).

-## Build Setup
+## Settings

+Most if not all of the front end configuration settings you need to change have been condensed into `src/blog.config.js` and are pretty self explanatory.

+## Contentful Model Guide

+TODO: Create a guide for creating the Contentful models.

+## Building This Project

 ``` bash
 # install dependencies